Corpus Luteum Cyst In Pregnancy: Symptoms And Treatment

 3. Can a corpus luteum cyst cause a positive pregnancy test?

 Pregnancy can cause corpus luteum cysts.
 However, a corpus luteum cyst can sometimes give a false positive pregnancy result due to increased hCG levels.
-Your healthcare practitioner may carry out additional tests, such as blood tests, for confirmatory results (16) (17).
+Your healthcare practitioner may perform additional tests, such as pelvic examination, ultrasound, and blood tests, to confirm the results (16) (17).

 4. What does the corpus luteum look like on an ultrasound?